ibm-cloud-docs/containers/cs_app_plan.md

 <li>**Credentials**: Put credentials such as passwords, keys, and tokens in a secret to reduce the risk of accidental exposure.
 For example, when you [bind a service](/docs/containers?topic=containers-service-binding) to your cluster, the credentials are stored in a secret.</li></ul></dd>
 </dl>

 Want to make your secrets even more secured?
-Ask your cluster admin to [enable {{site.data.keyword.keymanagementservicefull}}](/docs/containers?topic=containers-encryption#keyprotect) in your cluster to encrypt new and existing secrets.
+Ask your cluster admin to [enable a key management service provider](/docs/containers?topic=containers-encryption#keyprotect) in your cluster to encrypt new and existing secrets.
 {: tip}

 ### How can I make sure that my app has the right resources?